JonathanReeve/course-computational-literary-analysis-readings/content/index.md

 Now that we have that, let's get started!
 First, let's set up a couple of accounts:

 1. Fill out [this short course survey](https://jonreeve.typeform.com/to/fZZbj6CS), so I can keep track of who's who.
-2. [Create a GitLab account](https://gitlab.com/users/sign_in).
-Unless you're already well-established there, **please use your real name (or English name / preferred name, etc) as your username**.
+2. [Create a GitHub account](https://github.com/signup?user_email=&source=form-home-signup).
+Unless you're already well-established there, **please use your real name (or English name / preferred name, etc) as your username, and add a picture of yourself**.
-3. Use that account to log into [our Zulip chatroom](https://cla.zulipchat.com/).
-(Click "sign up," then "sign up with GitLab.")
+3. Use that account to log into [our Zulip chatroom](https://icla2021.zulipchat.com/).
+(Click "sign up," then "sign up with GitHub.")
 4. Introduce yourself to everyone in the chatroom.
 5. Sign up for a user account on [hypothes.is](https://hypothes.is), our annotation platform.
 6. Download and install *[Anaconda](https://www.anaconda.com/products/individual)*, a Python distribution, which contains a lot of useful data science packages.

 ## Course Communication

-Of course, the best place to ask first is in the course chatroom, Zulip: <http://cla.zulipchat.com>.
+Of course, the best place to ask first is in the course chatroom, on Zulip: <http://icla2021.zulipchat.com>.
 Feel free to start a new topic there for any questions you might have, especially those that you think might be able to be answered by other students.
 Check out what's happening there as often as you can, and ask any questions you have there, first.
-You'll probably want to sign up for Zulip with a GitLab username, so make yourself an account there if you don't already have one.
-Unless you're already well established on GitLab, please use your real name as your GitLab/Zulip username.
+You'll probably want to sign up for Zulip with your GitHub username, so make yourself an account there if you don't already have one.
+Unless you're already well established on GitHub, please use your real name as your GitHub/Zulip username.
 (Mine is JonathanReeve, for example.)

 ## Extra Resources